This Easy Cheesy Pasta Bake Recipe with Sausage and Peppers is easy to make and impossible to resist!

 This recipe is packed with rigatoni noodles, roasted red peppers, sausage, parmesan cheese and mozzarella cheese!
 It’s quick and easy and wildly addictive.

 There, I said it.
 It’s out there.
 Now you all know my secret.
 Only it’s not really a secret.
-I admit readily that I love carbs.
 I’m a pasta girl.
 Through and through.

 It’s comfort food to me.
-Life is chaos.
+Life is chaotic.
 Always.
-So when I’m having a chaotic day I love digging into a big dish of pasta.
+So, when I’m having a crazy day I love digging into a big dish of pasta.
 The more cheese the better.
 It’s who I am.
 I embrace cheese.
-Openly.
+Openly!

 Nothing goes better with pasta than sausage and peppers.
 I dig sausage in pasta, the flavour is insanely amazing.
 It takes every pasta dish to the next level.
 Every bite is pure perfection.